nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p46 -->
 I could have continued my job search; I could have left.
 I could have started somewhere new.
 No doubt someone else would have gotten that promotion!
 But because I sought the Lord’s counsel and was persuaded in His **rhema word**, I obeyed, and received the benefit.
-God’s words are **alive and personal**, and He promises to give us manifold and liberal wisdom (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="1" data-verses="5" data-lang="en" data-version="NKJV">James 1:5</span>).
+God’s words are **alive and personal**, and He promises to give us manifold and liberal wisdom (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="1" data-verses="5" data-lang="en" data-version="NKJV">James 1:5</span>).

 <!-- p47 -->
 I have dozens if not hundreds of times where I have prayed and asked God what to do and He has given me a rhema word.
 Not each had the same spectacular outcome, but they all brought a sense of peace and confidence that I was obeying God and that He would work things out.
 They were the words I needed for the moment!
 Many times, when God brings a rhema word, it's from the logos.
-He will bring to my memory a passage of scripture, “*Fear not for I am with you!*” (<span class="x-scripture" data-type="ref" data-book="Isaiah" data-chapter="41" data-verses="10" data-lang="en" data-version="NKJV">Isaiah 41:10</span>), “*By his stripes we are healed”* (<span class="x-scripture" data-type="ref" data-book="Isaiah" data-chapter="53" data-verses="5" data-lang="en" data-version="NKJV">Isaiah 53:5</span>), “*Do not grow weary in doing good!”* (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="6" data-verses="9" data-lang="en" data-version="NKJV">Galatians 6:9</span>), manifold examples continue!
+He will bring to my memory a passage of scripture, “*Fear not for I am with you!*” (<span class="x-scripture" data-type="ref" data-book="ISA" data-chapter="41" data-verses="10" data-lang="en" data-version="NKJV">Isaiah 41:10</span>), “*By his stripes we are healed”* (<span class="x-scripture" data-type="ref" data-book="ISA" data-chapter="53" data-verses="5" data-lang="en" data-version="NKJV">Isaiah 53:5</span>), “*Do not grow weary in doing good!”* (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="6" data-verses="9" data-lang="en" data-version="NKJV">Galatians 6:9</span>), manifold examples continue!

 <!-- p48 -->